Carcinus maenas: Ecology

-C. maenas is a predator, feeding on many organisms, particularly bivalve molluscs (such as clams – up to 40 1/2 in clams per day, oysters, and mussels), polychaetes, and small crustaceans – including other crabs up to their own size.
+Carcinus maenas is a predator, feeding on many organisms, particularly bivalve molluscs (such as clams – up to 40 1/2 in clams per day, oysters, and mussels), polychaetes, and small crustaceans – including other crabs up to their own size.
 They are primarily diurnal, although activity also depends on the tide, and crabs can be active at any time of day.
 In California, preferential predation of C. maenas on native clams (Nutricola spp.) resulted in the decline of the native clams and an increase of a previously introduced clam (the amethyst gem clam, Gemma gemma), although C. maenas also voraciously preys on introduced clams such as Potamocorbula amurensis.
 The soft-shell clam (Mya arenaria) is a preferred prey species of C. maenas.
 Consequently, it has been implicated in the destruction of the soft-shell clam fisheries on the east coast of the United States and Canada, and the reduction of populations of other commercially important bivalves (such as scallops, Argopecten irradians, and northern quahogs, Mercenaria mercenaria).
 The prey of C. maenas includes the young of bivalves and fish, although the effect of its predation on winter flounder, Pseudopleuronectes americanus is minimal.
-C. maenas can, however, have substantial negative impacts on local commercial and recreational fisheries, by preying on the young of species, such as oysters (adults' shells are too tough for C. maenas to crack) and the Dungeness crab, or competing with them for resources Colder water temperatures reduce overall feeding rates of C. maenas. and eating the Zostera marina that Dungeness and juvenile salmon depend upon for habitat.
+C. maenas can, however, have substantial negative impacts on local commercial and recreational fisheries, by preying on the young of species, such as oysters (adults' shells are too tough for C. maenas to crack) and the Dungeness crab, or competing with them for resources and eating the Zostera marina that Dungeness and juvenile salmon depend upon for habitat.
+Colder water temperatures reduce overall feeding rates of C. maenas.

-To protect itself against predators, C. maenas uses different camouflage strategies depending on their habitat: crabs in mudflats try to resemble their surroundings with colours similar to the mud while crabs in rock pool use disruptive coloration.
+To protect itself against predators, C. maenas uses different camouflage strategies depending on its habitat; crabs in mudflats try to resemble their surroundings with colours similar to the mud, while crabs in rock pools use disruptive coloration.